Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: An Interpolating Sequent System for HT with NHNNF Interpolants

-Rule~\rulename{${\imp}{\seq}$L} is Mints' rule ${\imp}{\seq}$ for provenance $\LL$ of the principal formula.
-A version of this rule for provenance $\RR$ is, by Lemma~\ref{lem-nopos-rr}, superfluous.
-Rule \rulename{${\seq}{\imp}$L} is the version of Mints' rule ${\seq}{\imp}$ for provenance $\LL$.
-For implication in the succedent with provenance $\RR$ we use our new implication rule ${\seq}{\imp}*$.
+For provenance $\RR$ of the principal formula, we note that a version of ${\imp}{\seq}$, i.e., for implication with provenance $\RR$ in the antecedent is by Lemma~\ref{lem-nopos-rr}, superfluous.
+For implication with provenance $\RR$ in the succedent we use our new implication rule ${\seq}{\imp}*$.\footnote{It seems possible to use ${\seq}{\imp}*$ instead of ${\seq}{\imp}$ also for $\LL$-provenance, with appropriate modifications of other rules and axioms as well as Lemma~\ref{lem-h}.
+Our choice of ${\seq}{\imp}$ for $\LL$-provenance tries to introduce $\nh$ not more than necessary.}

-Rule~\rulename{${\seq}{\imp}*$R} is the only rule that, read bottom-up, introduces $\nh$.
-The introduced occurrence has provenance $\RR$, which immediately implies Lemma~\ref{lem-nh-rr}.
+Rule~\rulename{${\seq}{\imp}*$R} is the only rule that, read bottom-up, introduces $\nh$ into a sequent.
+The introduced occurrence has provenance $\RR$, which implies Lemma~\ref{lem-nh-rr}.
 The occurrence is placed as a member of the succedent.
 Lemma~\ref{lem-nh-y} follows since there is no rule that would move a formula with $\nh$ as top-level operator from the succedent to an occurrence in the antecedent.
 The argument formula of the introduced occurrences of $\nh$ stems from the antecedent of an implication with provenance $\RR$.
 Since the given root succedent $B^\RR$ is body-normalized, it follows that there is no implication occurring in this argument formula.
 This implies Lemma~\ref{lem-nh-arg}.

-We observe that none of our rules introduces an unnegated formula with provenance $\RR$ in the antecedent of a premise.
+We observe that whenever our rules introduce a formula with provenance $\RR$ into the antecedent of a premise, the formula is a negation.
 Since the root sequent has just a single formula with provenance $\LL$ as antecedent, this implies Lemma~\ref{lem-nopos-rr}.
-The statements underlying the transfer of conditions~(\ref{item-inv-l}) and~(\ref{item-inv-l}) from the premises to the conclusion are for the implication rules as follows.
+The statements underlying the transfer of conditions~(\ref{item-inv-l}) and~(\ref{item-inv-r}) from the premises to the conclusion are for the implication rules as follows.

-\rulename{${\imp}{\seq}$L}, \text{(\ref{item-inv-l})}
+\newcolumntype{L}{>{$}l<{$}}